2024-FALL-DSC-412-001/DSC412-project-msuh2/readme.md

+# Project Summary

+The objective of the final project is to delegate the choice of travel destination to a machine learning model based on publicly available data.
+Among the global city indices available from multiple resources, 4 different criteria were adopted related to travel decisions, which were safety, cost, pollution, and hygiene.
+K-means clustering model was selected as an unsupervised approach since there was no definite sets of data to be imported for outputs.
+The selected K-means clustering model generated 5 clusters.
+Being the safest, reasonably affordable, and acceptably clean, one of the clusters was identified to be suitable for travel, and it included Madrid, Seoul, Tokyo, and Taipei.

 # Getting Started

 Make sure your terminal is in this directory.
 You can confirm that is true by typing `pwd` in terminal.